At least once a month, a new consultant reaches out to me looking for help to build an audience. What do you think I say to them?

 The Desired Outcome

 So I ask them "Why?", and "What would an audience do for you?"
-The vast majority mentions that this would help increase their visibility.
+The vast majority mention that this would help increase their visibility.
 Have a bigger distribution.
 Get more clients.
 And they're right.

 Running The Numbers

-But since your effectiveness drops abruptly when you move away from a high-touch offer into a more scalable one, the real impact of this is huge:
+Since your effectiveness drops abruptly when you move away from a high-touch offer into a more scalable one, the real impact of this is huge:

 There's No Right Answer

 Some consultants love to create and share their ideas in public, even if it takes time for their audience to grow and mature.
-Others might hate the pressure of consistent publishing, and are not interested in learning how to work the algorithms.
+Others might hate the pressure of consistent publishing and are not interested in learning how to work the algorithms.